cemgirgin-dev/notesapp-swiftui/README.md

 ## 📸 Developer Note
 > The app and widget are fully integrated.
 > The widget automatically updates after every note change.
+> Notes can be shared or previewed as PDFs directly in the app.
 > If App Group IDs mismatch, logs will show `WidgetCache: no data`.